junxit/us-congress-bills-109/bill.md

 ## § 2.
 Attorney accountability

-Rule 11 of the Federal Rules of Civil Procedure is amended—
+Rule 11(c) of the Federal Rules of Civil Procedure is amended—

-- **(1)** in subdivision (c)—
-  - **(A)** by amending the first sentence to read as follows: “If a pleading, motion, or other paper is signed in violation of this rule, the court, upon motion or upon its own initiative, shall impose upon the attorney, law firm, or parties that have violated this subdivision or are responsible for the violation, an appropriate sanction, which may include an order to the other party or parties to pay for the reasonable expenses incurred as a direct result of the filing of the pleading, motion, or other paper, that is the subject of the violation, including a reasonable attorney’s fee.’’;
+- **(1)** by amending the first sentence to read as follows: “If a pleading, motion, or other paper is signed in violation of this rule, the court, upon motion or upon its own initiative, shall impose upon the attorney, law firm, or parties that have violated this subdivision or are responsible for the violation, an appropriate sanction, which may include an order to pay the other party or parties for the reasonable expenses incurred as a direct result of the filing of the pleading, motion, or other paper, that is the subject of the violation, including a reasonable attorney’s fee.”;
-  - **(B)** in paragraph (1)(A)—
+- **(2)** in paragraph (1)(A)—
-    - **(i)** by striking “Rule 5” and all that follows through “corrected.” and inserting “Rule 5.”; and
+  - **(A)** by striking “Rule 5” and all that follows through “corrected.” and inserting “Rule 5.”; and
-    - **(ii)** by striking “the court may award” and inserting “the court shall award’’; and
+  - **(B)** by striking “the court may award” and inserting “the court shall award”; and
-  - **(C)** in paragraph (2), by striking “shall be limited to what is sufficient” and all that follows through the end of the paragraph (including subparagraphs (A) and (B)) and inserting “shall be sufficient to deter repetition of such conduct or comparable conduct by others similarly situated, and to compensate the parties that were injured by such conduct.
-The sanction may consist of an order to pay to the party or parties the amount of the reasonable expenses incurred as a direct result of the filing of the pleading, motion, or other paper that is the subject of the violation, including a reasonable attorney’s fee.”; and
+- **(3)** in paragraph (2), by striking “shall be limited to what is sufficient” and all that follows through the end of the paragraph (including subparagraphs (A) and (B)) and inserting “shall be sufficient to deter repetition of such conduct or comparable conduct by others similarly situated, and to compensate the parties that were injured by such conduct.
+The sanction may consist of an order to pay to the party or parties the amount of the reasonable expenses incurred as a direct result of the filing of the pleading, motion, or other paper that is the subject of the violation, including a reasonable attorney’s fee.”.
-- **(2)** by striking subdivision (d).

 ## § 3.
 Applicability of Rule 11 to State cases affecting interstate commerce

-In any civil action in State court, the court, upon motion, shall determine within 30 days after the filing of such motion whether the action affects interstate commerce.
+In any civil action in State court, the court, upon motion, shall determine within 30 days after the filing of such motion whether the action substantially affects interstate commerce.
 Such court shall make such determination based on an assessment of the costs to the interstate economy, including the loss of jobs, were the relief requested granted.
-If the court determines such action affects interstate commerce, the provisions of Rule 11 of the Federal Rules of Civil Procedure shall apply to such action.
+If the court determines such action substantially affects interstate commerce, the provisions of Rule 11 of the Federal Rules of Civil Procedure shall apply to such action.

 ## § 4.
 Prevention of forum-shopping

 - **(a)** *In general* Subject to subsection (b), a personal injury claim filed in State or Federal court may be filed only in the State and, within that State, in the county (or Federal district) in which—
   - **(1)** the person bringing the claim, including an estate in the case of a decedent and a parent or guardian in the case of a minor or incompetent—
     - **(A)** resides at the time of filing; or
-    - **(B)** resided at the time of the alleged injury; or
+    - **(B)** resided at the time of the alleged injury;
-  - **(2)** the alleged injury or circumstances giving rise to the personal injury claim allegedly occurred; or
+  - **(2)** the alleged injury or circumstances giving rise to the personal injury claim allegedly occurred;
-  - **(3)** the defendant's principal place of business is located.
+  - **(3)** the defendant's principal place of business is located, if the defendant is a corporation; or
+  - **(4)** the defendant resides, if the defendant is an individual.
 - **(b)** *Determination of most appropriate forum* If a person alleges that the injury or circumstances giving rise to the personal injury claim occurred in more than one county (or Federal district), the trial court shall determine which State and county (or Federal district) is the most appropriate forum for the claim.
 If the court determines that another forum would be the most appropriate forum for a claim, the court shall dismiss the claim.
 Any otherwise applicable statute of limitations shall be tolled beginning on the date the claim was filed and ending on the date the claim is dismissed under this subsection.
 - **(c)** *Definitions* In this section:
   - **(1)** The term “personal injury claim”—